jitsi/handbook/docs/dev-guide/iframe.md

 });
 ```

-If you want to remove a listener you can use `removeEventListener` method with argument the name of the event.
+If you want to remove a listener you can use the **`removeEventListener`** method with the name of the event as the argument.

 **NOTE: This method still exists but it is deprecated.
-JitsiMeetExternalAPI class extends [EventEmitter].
-Use [EventEmitter] methods( `removeListener`).**
+The JitsiMeetExternalAPI class extends [EventEmitter] methods.
+We recommend using [EventEmitter] methods.( `removeListener`).**

 ```javascript
 api.removeEventListener('incomingMessage');
 ```

-If you want to remove more than one event you can use `removeEventListeners` method with an Array with the names of the events as an argument.
+If you want to remove more than one event you can use the **`removeEventListeners`** method with an Array with the names of the events as an argument.
 **NOTE: This method still exists but it is deprecated.
 JitsiMeetExternalAPI class extends [EventEmitter].
 Use [EventEmitter] methods.**
 ```javascript
 api.removeEventListeners([ 'incomingMessage', 'outgoingMessageListener' ]);